joshpierro/javascript-fun/README.md

 # javascript-fun

-some puzzles implemented in javascript
+some puzzles implemented in javascript...pure javascript